 If you have a paid edition which includes technical support, please open a ticket via your account portal.
 This ensures that we will see it; slack messages or emails can unfortunately get lost.

-When you are logged in to your account, you will see the support widget in the lower right hand corner.
+When you are logged in to your account, you will see the support button in the lower right hand corner.

 Paid support plans provide access to the engineering team.
-If you do not have a paid support plan, you generally will not see the support widget.
+If you do not have a paid support plan, you generally will not see the support button.

 When you open a ticket, you will get a response within the documented time window for your edition, and typically sooner.